davenpi/lovethedocs/README.md

 unecessarily complex by out of date or incomplete documentation.
-Eventually, with persistence, we figure out how a project works by reading the source, looking through GitHub issues, or developing enough understanding to realize that the authors just haven't shown the documentation love in a while.
+Eventually, with persistence, we figure out how a project works by reading the source, looking through GitHub issues, or developing enough understanding to realize that the authors just haven't reviewed the documentation in a while.

 There are 27 million software developers in the world.
 Let's say that in a year each of them spends a single hour in an unnecessary state of confusion because of